 window, or on different windows) then a grave accent modifier is supplied to

-%gr and a third argument is required to input an integer (called a handle) that
+%gr and a third argument is required to input an integer identifier that

 you provide.
-This handle is used in the subroutine select_graphics_object@ in
+This identifier is used in the subroutine select_graphics_object@ in

 order to select the current drawing surface.